 Most people developing PCBs independently, like entrepreneurs, hackers, and freelance designers, usually can’t afford to shell out that kind of cash on software.

 They are all also difficult to use.
 Plan on spending at least several days, but more likely weeks, learning how to use any of them (especially Eagle!).

-A cheaper, easier to use option is a software package called DipTrace, which is what I personally recommend, especially for new designers.
+A powerful, but cheaper and easier to use PCB design package is called DipTrace, which is what I personally recommend, especially for new designers.
 Although Diptrace is a fantastic option for new designers, it’s also powerful enough to handle the most complicated designs.